mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 {{"demo": "CrudBasic.js", "height": 600, "iframe": true}}

-The pages will be present in the following routes:
+The pages are in the following routes:

 - **List**: `/${rootPath}`
 - **Show**: `/${rootPath}/:id`